 meter means a device complying with the metering code which measures and records the production and/or consumption of electrical energy.

-metering code means the laws, codes of practice or other regulatory instruments about metrology applicable to a particular customer which may include one or more of the:

-National Electricity Rules;

-Metrology Procedure; and

-Electricity Customer Metering Code of Practice.

 metering data has the same meaning as in the NER.

 meter reconfiguration means reconfiguration or reprogramming of the metering installation.